xolox/vim-pyref/README.md

 ## How does it work?

 The search works by scanning through a special index file with keyword, URL pairs separated by tabs and delimited by newlines.
-You can create this index yourself using a Python script I've written (see the file [spider.py] [view_spider]) or you can download the index that I've already created (see the file [index] [view_index]).
+The index file is included in the ZIP archive linked to below but you can also create it yourself using the Python script [spider.py] [view_spider].

 ## Install & usage